 The public sector currently faces a high number of staff and employee shortages which risks the delivery of public services.
 However, apprenticeships can play a key role in improving these skill shortages across the UK.

 In the public sector, there are some roles where we simply need to develop more skilled individuals.
-This is likely to increase in the coming years especially in social care, nursing, emergency services and IT.
+This is likely to increase in the coming years especially in social care, education, nursing, emergency services and IT.